-It's likely you have a few bottles of clear nail polish lying around in your manicure kit, whether it's a speedy top coat or a full lineup of prep, prime, and polish essentials.
-Now it's time to expand the horizons of your trusty clear nail varnish into other areas, from furniture to fashion.
+It's likely you have a few bottles of clear nail polish lying around in your manicure kit, whether it's a speedy top coat or a full lineup of prep, prime, and varnish essentials.
+Now it's time to expand the horizons of your trusty clear lacquer into other areas, from furniture to fashion.

 - Makes labels smudge-proof and weather-resistant by sealing in markers and paint.
 This comes in handy when labeling expiration dates on your cosmetics.

-- Stops ladders in tights right in their tracks when you dab polish at both ends.
+- Stops runs in stockings right in their tracks when you dab polish at both ends.
 This way you can get more wear out of your hosiery, even after a tiny tear.

 - Keeps buttons from popping off.
 Just paint the threads in the center for reinforcement.
-Clear nail polish also protects shoelaces and other threads from unraveling thanks to its dries-hard finish.
+Clear nail polish also protects shoestrings and other threads from unraveling thanks to its dries-hard finish.

 - Eliminates rings in the bathroom.
 Simply coat the bottom of metal cans (hair spray, shaving cream, etc.) to slow the progression of rust and keep those unsightly red stains at bay.